nish-trip/Speech-Analysis/README.md

 # Speech-Analysis
-This project analyses speech which is taken as the output and gives the user's gender and emotion as the output .
+This project analyses speech which is taken as the input and gives the user's gender and emotion as the output .

 ## Documentation
 [keras](https://keras.io/) library used for building the neural network.